subbuworkspace/Car-Dataset-Analysis-by-Python/README.md

 Clone the repository, install dependencies, and run the notebook to explore the cleaned data and insights.

-This project also involves visualizing key metrics from the car dataset,
+This project also involves visualizing key metrics from the car dataset, helping to understand better market trends, pricing patterns, and feature correlations.